learninfun/learn-with-ai/contentOri/english/AI Knowledge Hub/IT/Front-end development/Front-End Optimization/Image optimization.md

 5) What is the recommended file format for optimizing images for the web?
 Answer: For raster images, JPEG is the most commonly recommended format for web use.
 For graphics and logos, PNG is often preferred for its transparent background capabilities.

-## Related webpage
-{{< ask_chatgpt >}}
-List the relevant introduction webpages about Image optimization
-{{< /ask_chatgpt >}}

-1. "Image Optimization: A Comprehensive Guide" by Neil Patel - This webpage offers a detailed overview of image optimization, including why it's important, the factors that impact image optimization, and tips for optimizing images for both desktop and mobile devices.

-2. "The Ultimate Guide to Image Optimization for Web" by Moz - This in-depth guide covers a wide range of topics related to image optimization, including best practices, tools for optimizing images, and how to measure the impact of image optimization on website performance.

-3. "Image Optimization for SEO: A Beginner's Guide" by Search Engine Journal - This webpage provides an introduction to image optimization specifically for SEO (search engine optimization) purposes, including how to choose the right file type, optimize image size, and use alt tags.

-4. "The Complete Guide to Image Optimization for Websites" by HubSpot - This comprehensive guide covers everything from image file types and compression to responsive images and lazy loading.
-The webpage also includes practical tips for improving website performance with optimized images.

-5. "10 Tips for Image Optimization" by Smashing Magazine - This webpage offers practical advice for optimizing images for web use, including how to choose the right file format, how to reduce image size, and how to balance image quality with loading speed.

-6. "Image Optimization: How to Optimize Images for Web and SEO" by Ahrefs - This guide covers a variety of topics related to image optimization, including how to choose the right file format, how to reduce image size, and how to use image SEO best practices to improve website ranking.